Today we are going to focus on Infectious coryza– a fairly common respiratory disease in chickens. It’s also known as ‘roup’, catarrh, ‘pip’ or IC.

 It is possible that if you catch it early enough you can isolate the infected birds from the rest of the flock, but this is usually futile unless you already have separated breeding flocks.

-In the incubation period you will be unlikely to notice anything wrong with your birds, perhaps they will be off their feed a little but there are no overt signs at this point.
+In the incubation period, you will be unlikely to notice anything wrong with your birds, perhaps they will be off their feet a little but there are no overt signs at this point.

 What Treatment Should I Give?